 Aside from the extra players expansion, this Tabletop Simulator mod of Catan is just the base game, so it’s best suited to players looking for the vanilla experience.
-Other Tabletop Simulator mods add in the hit game’s many expansions, while the official digital board game is an option for those looking to play against AI opponents or on their mobile.
+Other Tabletop Simulator mods add in the hit game’s many expansions, while there's the official digital option for those looking to play against AI opponents or on their mobile.

 15. Merchants & Marauders

 Pirate adventures on the high seas

 Much like Xia: Legends of a Drift System, Merchants & Marauders hands players an open world to explore as they please.
 This time around, though, you’re not space pirates and adventurers but actual seadogs and sailors charting the seven seas in pursuit of fame and fortune.